 To find Axis devices on the network and assign them IP addresses in Windows®, use AXIS IP Utility or AXIS Device Manager.
 Both applications are free and can be downloaded from axis.com/support.

-For more information about how to find and assign IP addresses, see the document How to assign an IP address and access your device on the device page at axis.com.
+For more information about how to find and assign IP addresses, go to How to assign an IP address and access your device.

 Browser support

 You can use the device with the following browsers: